enjaku4/rabarber/README.md

 ---

-To manipulate roles directly, you can use `Rabarber::Role` methods.
+To manipulate roles directly, you can use `Rabarber::Role` methods:

 **`.add`**